Types of Drinking Glasses that You Must Have

 Therefore, the main rule for choosing glasses is a clear understanding for what kind of cocktail a glass is bought.

-The Most Popular are the Following Glasses for Cocktails and other Drinks:
+The Most Popular are the Following Drinking Glasses for Cocktails and other beverage:

 The martini glass sometimes simply called a cocktail glass is one of the most elegant glasses with a long, thin stem and a cone-shaped bowl.